 We don’t believe in sitting on our laurels and being happy with ‘good service’.
 We know that you need and expect only the very best from your healthcare.
 Our podiatrists are constantly learning new techniques, up-skilling in new areas and investing in state-of-the-art technology so that we can give you the world-class service you deserve.

-Meet our highly trained team of professional staff.
+Meet our highly trained award winning team of professionals.
 Click on their names to read a bit more about them.

 Footfocus Podiatry was founded by a podiatrist and sports-enthusiast, Aengus Shanahan.
 After suffering a brain tumour in 2007, Aengus started to research and re-evaluate his approach to health, diet, wellbeing and lifestyle choices.